dary1337/yuris_editor/README.md

 # Version 1.4.3.3
 - The program no longer closes if some kind of "protection" prevents cleaning
-- fixed updating the list if you didn't select the import file
+- Fixed updating the list if you didn't select the import file
 - Now, when you select an icon you can choose: display only icons or all files in the selection menu

 # Version 1.4.3.2